gempy-project/gempy_engine/gempy_engine/dev_notes.md

 - [ ] Gradient to scalar field
     - Mixing xla-eager
     - putting keops in the middle

+- [ ] Add drift to the export

+- [ ] Finite faults: the ellipse can be precomputed probably as a getter of its data class!

 - [ ] Data
     - [ ] `__post_init__` should go to utils